top of page

 Autofocus Intelligence in the Wild

-Sony’s Eye-AF system is widely regarded as one of the most effective in the mirrorless world, and the A7 IV delivers impressive accuracy even in challenging safari conditions.
-While Canon’s Dual Pixel AF remains my personal gold standard for subject tracking, Sony’s implementation is very close, and in some scenarios, especially with birds in flight or low-contrast light, it performs brilliantly.
+Sony’s Eye-AF system is widely regarded as one of the most effective in the mirrorless world.
+The A7 IV delivers impressive accuracy even in challenging safari conditions.
+While Canon’s Dual Pixel AF remains my personal gold standard for subject tracking, Sony’s implementation is very close.
+In some scenarios—especially with birds in flight or low-contrast light—it performs brilliantly.

 On a recent trip to Kenya’s Masai Mara, I followed a lioness stalking a herd of wildebeest.
-The A7 IV kept her eye sharp through grass, dust, and shadow, allowing me to capture a tack-sharp burst during her final sprint.
-It was a reassuring reminder that Sony’s AF can rise to the occasion when it truly counts.
+The A7 IV kept her eyes sharp through grass, dust, and shadow, allowing me to capture a tack-sharp burst during her final sprint.
+It was a reassuring reminder that Sony’s autofocus can rise to the occasion when it truly counts.

 Pack of African wild dog pups resting and playing in golden sunrise light – a rare and exciting sighting on a luxury African photo safari.